O-X-L/ansible-opnsense/docs/source/modules/alias_multi.rst

 Multi
 *****

-- Each alias has the attributes as defined in the :ref:`ansibleguy.opnsense.alias <modules_alias>` module
+- Each alias has the attributes as defined in the :ref:`oxlorg.opnsense.alias <modules_alias>` module

 - To ensure valid configuration - the attributes of each alias get verified using ansible's built-in verifier